1. Home

 Confirmation from the Government of Canada of your eligibility as a guarantor

-You must first have submitted a sponsorship application to Immigration, Refugees and Citizenship Canada (IRCC) This hyperlink will open in a new window., and have received a letter or an email from the IRCC indicating that you are eligible to sponsor a person.
+You must first have submitted a sponsorship application to Immigration, Refugees and Citizenship Canada (IRCC), and have received a letter or an email from the IRCC indicating that you are eligible to sponsor a person.

 Citizenship or permanent residence